WorldView Legion Camera

 • Direct downlink to users; and

 • Relay via satellite.

-Summary: Maxar is now into its 20th year of providing high-resolution, high-quality, high-quantity, spaceborne imagery to national and commercial customers around the world.
-It ushered in the “Age of Transparency” and forever changed the way we see, understand and monitor changes to our world.
-WorldView Legion is the latest addition to that 20 year history.
+Maxar is now in its 20th year of providing high-resolution, high-quality, high-quantity, spaceborne imagery to national and commercial customers around the world.
+It ushered in the “Age of Transparency” and forever changed the way we see, understand and monitor changes in our world.
+WorldView Legion is the latest addition to that 20-year history.
 Our conviction of the value that satellite imagery brings to the world is enabled by the choices we have made to create a profitable and self-sustaining business.

 • October 7, 2021: Maxar remains confident that it will launch all six of its next-generation WorldView Legion imaging satellites in 2022, 13)

 - “We anticipate all six to be on orbit next year,” Tony Frazier, Maxar’s executive vice president of global field operations, told SpaceNews at the 2021 GEOINT Symposium (5-8 October 2021, St. Louis, MO).

 - Frazier said he could not provide specific target launch dates for the first launch of a batch of two satellites, and the second batch of four satellites, both aboard SpaceX Falcon 9 rockets.
 Up until a few months ago, the company had projected that these launches would happen in 2021.
 In August Maxar CEO Dan Jablonski revealed to investors during an earnings call that the first launch was being delayed to 2022.

 - ”We’re still on track” with that plan, said Frazier.

 - The $600 million constellation has been difficult to build, he said.
 “It is a complex program,” Frazier added.